 Barking Up The Wrong Tree*Disclaimer: Lucy Davis is not a lawyer.
 Lucy is a dog.
 She is a 5 pound teacup poodle.

 The Lucy Davis profile is a humourous, satirical biography of our office dog.
 This profile may or may not use real names, mostly in semi-real or entirely fictitious ways.
 Some portions of this profile are complete fiction---just for fun.
 Any resemblance to any real person named Lucy Davis is purely coincidental.

-- Logan & Kupec, is a ficticious New York law firm featured in the John Grisham novel The Associate.
+- Logan & Kupec, is a fictitious New York law firm featured in the John Grisham novel The Associate.

-- Agee Poe & Epps, is a ficticious New York law firm featured in the John Grisham novel The Associate.
+- Agee Poe & Epps, is a fictitious New York law firm featured in the John Grisham novel The Associate.

-- Manhattan Law School is a ficticious law school featured in the novel The Curve by Jeremy Blachman and Cameron Stracher.
+- Manhattan Law School is a fictitious law school featured in the novel The Curve by Jeremy Blachman and Cameron Stracher.

-- Springfield University is a ficticous college featured in the animiated television series The Simpsons.
+- Springfield University is a fictitious college featured in the animated television series The Simpsons.

 - Juris Dogtor is a made-up Latin term.
 There is no such degree.

 - Law Dawg Magazine is a fictitious publication.

 - King County Bark Association is a fictitious organization.